xuwd11/cs207_Weidong_Xu/syllabus.md

 * Project: 50%

 **Code**
-We expect you to write high-quality and readable, tested Python and C code.
+We expect you to write high-quality and readable, tested Python code.
 You should strive for doing things the right way and think about aspects such as reusability, error handling, etc. We also expect you to document your code.

 ## Exams